 The future of J. Peters and the next book

-The reader will get a first hand look at Jacques attitude in the classroom in Wales High School.
-From English class, to Biology, Jacques Peters character will take on new life and meaning for readers interested in how this iconic character became the person who initiated Contesting Admission in University on Watch.
-Indeed, Jacques will contest admission to classes in this book, petitioning into honors level classes where he was restricted from due to poor performance as a result of his new mental health disorder and burgeoning social problem which will blossom into full blown stalking, warranting the attention of Wales police and the psychiatric hospital.
-Readers should be prepared for joy, hope, grief, and labored panic stricken horror as this book unfolds and is prepared for the public at large this fall.
+The reader will get a first-hand look at Jacques’s attitude in the classroom in Wales High School.
+From English class to Biology, Jacques Peters’s character will take on new life and meaning for readers interested in how this iconic character became the person who initiated Contesting Admission in University on Watch.
+Indeed, Jacques will contest admission to classes in this book, petitioning into honors-level classes where he was restricted from due to poor performance as a result of his new mental health disorder and burgeoning social problem which will blossom into full-blown stalking, warranting the attention of Wales police and the psychiatric hospital.
+Readers should be prepared for joy, hope, grief, and labored panic-stricken horror as this book unfolds and is prepared for the public at large.